-AASA Names 2023 Women In School Leadership Award Finalists
+AASA Names 2024 Women in School Leadership Award Finalists

 FOR IMMEDIATE RELEASE

 Alexandria, Va. – Nov.
-21, 2022 – AASA, The School Superintendents Association, is pleased to announce the finalists for the 2023 Women in School Leadership Awards.
-The awards, sponsored by Horace Mann and AASA, pay tribute to the talent, creativity and vision of outstanding women educational administrators in the nation’s public schools.
+21, 2023 – AASA, The School Superintendents Association, is pleased to announce the finalists for the 2024 Women in School Leadership Awards.
+The awards, sponsored by the Horace Mann Educators Corporation and AASA, pay tribute to the talent, creativity and vision of outstanding women educational administrators in the nation’s public schools.

 The finalists are:

 - Romy DeCristofaro, assistant superintendent of student services, Evanston/Skokie District 65, Evanston, Ill.

 - Liann Hanson, director of standards-based instruction, Fargo Public Schools, Fargo, N.D.